School Science Lessons

 Pour ammonia solution over the crystals to just cover them.

-Mix the contents of the beaker by swirling it for a few seconds then leave the beaker in a fume cupboard or well-ventilated place for five minutes to allow a brown precipitate to form in the beaker.
+Mix the contents of the beaker by swirling it for a few seconds then leave the beaker in a fume cupboard for five minutes.
+A black-brown precipitate forms in the beaker.

 But leave for fifteen minutes if using cloudy ammonia.

-Use masking tape to attach two layers of filter paper to a ring clamp attached to a retort stand and leave this apparatus in a safe place that is well-ventilated without wind or direct sunlight.
+Use masking tape to attach two layers of filter paper to a ring clamp attached to a retort stand Leave this apparatus in a safe place that is well-ventilated without wind or direct sunlight.

 Decant the liquid in the beaker to leave a brown solid.